 Every month Deer Harbor Charters partners with local non-profits who work tirelessly to educate, research, preserve, and protect our eco-system. $2 of every ticket sale will be donated to a non-profit you choose from the four listed below, in addition to a percentage of sales from a Conservation Line in the Gift Shop!
 To choose which non-profit you would like your ticket donations to go toward, choose from the dropdown menu during checkout.

-We are very proud to be able to donate to these important organizations, and are very excited to partner with our customers to give back!
+We are very proud to be able to donate to these important organizations, and are excited to partner with YOU, our customers, to give back!

 Orcas Island, WA